yanlongtu/robInfLib-matlab/readMe.md

 These codes are mainly written by Dr. Yanlong Huang.

-Part of the codes are provided by Dr. Sylvain Calinon, Dr. Fares J. Abu-Dakka and Dr. João Silvério, which have been acknowledged in the corresponding files.
+Part of the codes are provided by Dr. Fares J. Abu-Dakka, Dr. João Silvério and Dr. Sylvain Calinon which have been acknowledged in the corresponding files.
 ```